Participation

 • The competition follows the academic calendar year.
 Team formation and problem identification begin in the fall.
 During winter and spring, teams work on development, field testing and compile their final reports for submission towards the end of April.
 Exact dates listed above.

-• Teams compete for cash prizes in various categories.
+• Teams compete for cash prizes and opportunities to attend and present at industry conferences.
+For the 2026 competition will will be awarding over $50K in prizes.
 View our about page for more information on the current competition.

 • Please contact: